ChanJin0801/TitanicKaggle/README.md

 This project is predicting survival on the Titanic.

-I got the best accuracy rate by SVM(Support Vector Machine).
+I got the best accuracy rate(78.9%) by SVM(Support Vector Machine).

 titanicKaggle2.ipynb is the final result.